Code-Institute-Submissions/the-shamans-cat/README.md

 ### Common Features
 The site has the following common features on each page:

-- Logo – Silhouette of Jaguar - on every page top-right-hand side of screen, acts as a link to the home page from any other page on the website.
+- Logo – Silhouette of Jaguar with text setting the brand - on every page top-right-hand side of screen, acts as a link to the home page from any other page on the website.

 - Navigation bar – Fixed position at the top of the screen and reading from left to right, in a conventional manner, offering intuitive access to all pages of the website.
+Some menu items have a further dropdown menu which take users to specific parts of pages within the site.
 There is a menu icon for mobile devices, which drops down over content when clicked.
-Was wondering if should have nested menus to link to key points in webpages?

-- Footer – This is at the bottom of every page and contains links to the contact from and social media icons, as well as copyright symbol.
+- Footer – This is at the bottom of every page and contains; a copyright symbol, a Terms & Condtion's modal, contact button and social media icons.

 - **Favicon**